cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

 3. Verify that the selected hosts are upgrading successfully.

     As an Enterprise user, confirm that the hosts start appearing in Mission Portal after 5-10 minutes.
+The easiest way to do this is to use an Inventory Report and add the "CFEngine Version" column.
 Otherwise, log manually into a set of hosts to confirm the successful upgrade.

 ## Complete Client upgrade (all versions) ##